 Ethereum experienced hard-fork multiple times.
 One of the primary Ethereum hard forks was an ad-hoc fork, hacked by exploiting a vulnerability in its code.
 Ethereum’s community was prone to an attack where a huge number of tokens were stolen from a DAO (a smart contract).
 Protocol owns no fault, but rather a badly coded contract.

 Bitcoin hasn’t had one of these yet, whereas in the case of Ethereum it was pre-decided from the starting that the protocol would hard fork 3 times, introducing new features each time.
 These involve improvements to the protocol.
-People using Ethereum must make an upgrade of software a regular routine in order to stay on the main blockchain, and adapt the new improvements each time.
+People using Ethereum must make an upgrade of software a regular routine in order to stay on the main blockchain, and adapt to the new improvements each time.

 An uncertain hard fork is difficult to predict.
 Even though there are certain indicators, yet its possibility comes as a surprise.